French central bank chief warns bank levies could hurt recovery

-French banks will have to contribute 15 billion euros (11.92 billion pounds) towards an EU fund being phased in to limit the fallout from a potential bank collapse.
+French banks will have to contribute 15 billion euros ($18.7 billion) towards an EU fund being phased in to limit the fallout from a potential bank collapse.

 Much to the anger of the French banking sector, the government said this week that neither those charges, nor a three-year-old systemic risk tax that the contributions will eventually replace, will be tax deductible.